Skip to content

 Installing and Running

-The collector is available as a NodeJS package.
-The package is available with the name @teamscale/coverage-collector in the NodeJS package manager.
+The collector is available as a Node.js package with the name @teamscale/coverage-collector.

 Running using NPX